Fenced Frame

 4. For each pending event of pending event list:

-1. Send a beacon with destination map and pending event’s event.
+1. Send a beacon with destination map, pending event’s event, pending event’s request initiator, and pending event’s initiator referrer policy.

 A fenced frame reporting metadata is a struct with the following items: